Tips For Handling Rottweiler Growling

 If your dog is poorly socialized (i.e. they don’t come into contact with many others apart from yourself), this can make them feel more threatened easily, which then leads to them snapping and growling at other people and animals, no matter how harmless they are.

 This aggressive growling happens when your Rottweiler isn’t used to other animals or people.
-The lack of familiarity leads to them associating others as a threat to you or themselves, and consequently act aggressively.
+The lack of familiarity leads to them associating others as a threat to you or themselves, and consequently acting aggressively.

 Expose them to triggers